dddrrreee/cs140e-22win/labs/14-process+vm/README.md

    3. Rerun your code to make sure it still gives the same checksums.

 --------------------------------------------------------------------
-#### Part 3: Stop using `user_mode_run_fn`.
+### Part 3: Stop using `user_mode_run_fn`.

 Given `switchto_asm` we don't need the `user_mode_run_fn`: all we need is to setup the process structure correctly and then `switchto_asm` will work both for the first switch as well as all the subsequent ones.

-   0. Create a new case arm based on the previous one where you do the following:
+   0. Create a new `case` arm based on the previous one where you do the following:

    1. Initialize your process structure save area so the registers in it have the same values as would be set by your `user_mode_run_fn`.

-      I.e., the PC should be the code we want to jump to, the stack pointer offset should be set to the stack value and the `SPSR` offset to the `spsr` value we want (you can see what this is from your past runs).
+      I.e., the offset the `pc` is stored at should be the address of the code we want to jump to, the stack pointer `sp` offset should be set to the initial stack value and the `SPSR` offset to the `spsr` value we want (you can see what this is from your past runs).
       Everything else should be zero.

       Then you should be able to call `switchto_asm`: